aabaker99/cs766/index.md

 ## Learnings and Future Work
 - Segmenting cells is a difficult task due to cell-to-cell contacts.
-- Novel frameworks for evaluating drug efficacy can be used.
 - Evaluate more drugs with more compute power.

 ## References